The beginning

 Full of courage

-The entire family helped out
+The entire family helps out

 From home baking to building a factory

-Expansion of the cookie factory in Aardenburg
+Expansion of the biscuit factory in Aardenburg

 The third generation